ibaned/lambda_users_guide/README.md

 ```

 In addition, the C++17 standard includes a special capture list for lambdas (`[=,*this]`) which
-will force the lambda to capture the object instead of the pointer, so if we use that
+will force the lambda to capture the object instead of the pointer
+(the Kokkos team was involved in this addition to the C++ standard).
-in our example:
+If we use that feature in our example:

 ```cpp
 class LotsToDo {